thexnumb/Daily_bugbounty_challenge/Notes/Day_10.md

 - review
 - hunting
-	- check the output of the all the `httpx` result.
+	- check the outputs of the all the `httpx` results.
 - write-ups and blog post
 	- https://securitycipher.com/
 	- JWT